amina-haq/JET-Coding-Assignment/README.md

 * Clear error message will appear if the postcode is invalid or no restaurants are found
 * “Clear Search” button only appears after performing a search

+## How It Works
+When the user enters a UK postcode in the search bar, the Flask app sends a request to the API to get restaurant data for that area.
+The JSON response from the API is parsed to extract only the relevant information: name, cuisines, rating, and address.
+The first 10 restaurants are displayed as individual cards on the webpage.
+The interface is designed to be simple and user-friendly, with a “Clear Search” button appearing after a search to allow users to easily start a new query.

 ## Installation

 To build and run the application, follow the outlined steps below: